 Based on Liane Moriarty's bestselling novel of the same name and scripted by veteran cinema and small-screen writer David E. Kelley, Big Little Lies arrives on Sky Atlantic this month.
-The script is tantalising, and a jaw-dropping Hollywood cast includes Reese Witherspoon, Nicole Kidman and the gloriously hunky Alexander Skarsgård of The Legend of Tarzan fame (you can read our interview with here).
-Not to mention Adam Scott and Laura Dern.
+The jaw-dropping Hollywood cast includes Reese Witherspoon, Nicole Kidman and the gloriously hunky Alexander Skarsgård of The Legend of Tarzan fame (you can read our interview with here).

 You couldn't dream of a better cast.
 Even a few years ago, who would have thought that A-list talent such as this would be falling over itself to appear on the small screen?
 But there we have it: the future of film is in excellent TV.

-The seven episodes of this absurdly high-class drama offer a stretch of time broad enough to flesh out the dark deeds and extreme competitive behaviours under the surface of America's manicured upper middle classes.
+The seven episodes of this high-class drama offer a stretch of time broad enough to flesh out the dark deeds and competitive behaviours that lurk under the surface of America's manicured upper middle classes.
 It seems to us that those meandering, slow melodramas (Desperate Housewives-style) are a thing of the past.

 Reese Witherspoon, Shailene Woodley and Nicole Kidman star in HBO's Big Little Lies

-Newly arrived single mum Jane (Shailene Woodley, from the Divergent series) is welcomed into the fold when she first arrives at the school gates, but her appearance soon unleashes a chain of events that lead to a murder that ignites the series.
+Newly arrived single mum Jane (Shailene Woodley, from the Divergent series) is welcomed into the fold when she first arrives at the school gates, but her appearance soon unleashes a chain of events that lead to a murder.